dabasank/Empirix_Test/README.md

 	d) In the Build tab, provide the name of the XML Configuration file in the RooT POM field, usually it is pom.xml and in the Goals and Options field, write the MAVEN Goal.
-	    In this case, it should be “clean package”.
+	    In this case, it should be “clean test”.